sharonjr/rapid-prototyping-with-streamlit/M2/L2/Lab2/README.md

 Approach 1:

 2A.
-In the left sidebar, click on Projects > Streamlit to bring up the Streamlit workspace
+In the left sidebar, click on "Projects" > "Streamlit" to bring up the Streamlit workspace

 2B.
 In the top-right corner, click on "+ Streamlit App" to create a Streamlit app.